Communication

 a.

-your opinion or share information on any subject you choose.
-Send your
+express your opinion or share information on any subject you

 b.

-Create a web page or blog of special interest to you (for instance,
+Create a webpage or blog of special interest to you (for

-your troop or crew, a hobby, or a sport).
-Include at least three
+instance, your troop or crew, a hobby, or a sport).
+Include at

-the web page or blog you have created.
-It is not necessary to post your
+NOTE: It is not necessary to post your webpage or blog

-web page or blog to the Internet, but if you decide to do so, you must
+to the internet, but if you decide to do so, you must first

-first share it with your parent or guardian and counselor and get their
+share it with your parent or guardian and counselor and get

 c.

-Use desktop publishing to produce a newsletter, brochure, flier, or
+Use desktop publishing to produce a newsletter, brochure, flyer,

-other printed material for your troop or crew, class at school, or
+or other printed material for your troop or crew, class at

-other group.
-Include at least one article and one photograph or
+school, or other group.
+Include at least one article and one

 8.